juniorsundarCasual/TGT/vault/volume-4.chapter-250.md

 "It's perfectly safe.
 I've taken this route many times," the man said casually with a wave of his palm.

 Shuri hummed in acceptance, though the scepticism did not leave her face.
+The man appeared confident... maybe too confident.
+It was attitudes like this that got one killed back at the Palace.
+It was always the eunuch that believed his backing to be unshakeable that lost his head first; it was the palace maid who earned the passing favour of His Highness but thought it permanent that found her face melting soon after.

 An eerie sense of foreboding pervaded her thoughts as the surrounding treeline grew taller and closer.
 She instinctively reached for her pendant and rubbed it anxiously.

 It wasn't often that Shuri dreamed of her mother.
 Those memories were vivid just like everything else she experienced in her life, but they were unpleasant to say the least.
 She tried her hardest to suppress them, but once in a while something would sneak its way through her fortress of a mind.
 Whenever it did, something bad always followed.

 ____

+Marie closed her eyes and inhaled the energising air as a light mist hung over the unduluating ocean water.
+The sun peaked over the horizon, which was just plain water as far as the eye could see.
+She and her Master had been travelling for three whole days without stop.
+The journey was pleasant and fairly uneventful which may have been a result of her Master's machinations... or not.

+She turned her head and observed her Master, who was mimicking her with his eyes closed but facing Southward.
+She approached him and asked, "How much longer do you anticipate this journey will take?"

+"We're almost there," he answered, to which Marie scoffed derisively.

+"That's what you said yesterday, and the day before!"
+She complained.

+Krish revealed a sly smile and

 ____